 Craigslist and local Facebook for-sale groups

 Your local Craigslist or Facebook for-sale groups are another excellent source.
 Other people are constantly replacing furniture and looking to unload their old stuff.
 Prices will vary but frequently you can get useful items cheaply.
+Even if you can’t afford furniture in the more normal venues, this often works.

 When people need to liquidate an estate quickly, they hold an estate sale.
 Think of a garage sale where everything in the house is for sale.
 Some estate sales sell premium furniture at premium prices, while others just price stuff to get rid of it.